Cuprimine Prescribing Information

 Physicians planning to use penicillamine should thoroughly familiarize themselves with its toxicity, special dosage considerations, and therapeutic benefits.
 Penicillamine should never be used casually.
 Each patient should remain constantly under the close supervision of the physician.
 Patients should be warned to report promptly any symptoms suggesting toxicity.

-Penicillamine is a chelating agent used in the treatment of Wilson's disease.
+Penicillamine, USP is a chelating agent used in the treatment of Wilson's disease.
 It is also used to reduce cystine excretion in cystinuria and to treat patients with severe, active rheumatoid arthritis unresponsive to conventional therapy (see INDICATIONS).
 It is 3-mercapto-D-valine.
-It is a white or practically white, crystalline powder, freely soluble in water, slightly soluble in alcohol, and insoluble in ether, acetone, benzene, and carbon tetrachloride.
+It is a white, or practically white, crystalline powder, freely soluble in water, slightly soluble in alcohol, and insoluble in ether, acetone, benzene, and carbon tetrachloride.
 Although its configuration is D, it is levorotatory as usually measured:

 calculated on a dried basis.